tonnenpinguin/lifelong-learning/mindfulness/README.md

 > If we treat ourselves as we are we will remain that way.
 If we treat ourselves as we can be then we'll become as we can be

+> Regrets never make sense because they presuppose that the alternative would have been better.
+Everything changes once we make a decision and take action, which means we can never know what the "road not taken" would have been like.
+When we are displeased with our join we mindlessly assume the unchosen alternative would have been better.

 ### Remission

 A person gets back from hospital and after having cancer is told it's gone - therefore they're in remission.